Anthrocon/www/content/news/2023-03-13 anthrocon-2023-march-updates/index.md

 ## Events and Performance applications

-Applications to host regular panels such as Meet &amp; Greets, Seminars, Discussions, Demonstrations, Educational Talks, etc. are also available on our [**Events and Panels page**](https://www.anthrocon.org/events-panels).
+Applications to host regular panels such as Meet & Greets, Seminars, Discussions, Demonstrations, Educational Talks, etc. are also available on our [**Events and Panels page**](https://www.anthrocon.org/events-panels).
 Panels must be submitted by March 31 to be considered for this year’s convention.
 For those looking for their opportunity to perform on one of Anthrocon’s stages, our [**audition form**](https://www.anthrocon.org/stage-performances) is available to fill out on our Events page.
 Main Stage time is limited, so please apply early!

 ## Fursuit Dance Competition and Floor wars